 25 Ways to Reduce, Reuse and Recycle Industrial Waste

 Industrial waste is a landfill liability and can contaminate groundwater, rivers, and streams.
-When waste is burned, it releases hazardous gases into the air and leaves toxic residues in the form of ash.
-These hazardous waste byproducts can find their way into humans and animals in one form or another.
+When waste is burned or incinerated, it releases hazardous gases into the air and leaves behind residual ash that can contain toxic components.

 In addition to the negative environmental impact, industrial waste can also be extremely costly to discard or incinerate.

-By incorporating the 3R’s (Reduce, Reuse, Recycle) into waste management, manufacturers not only support the environment, but they can also significantly reduce their costs.
+By incorporating the 3R’s (Reduce, Reuse, Recycle) into waste management, manufacturers not only support the environment but can also significantly reduce their costs.

 Below are 25 examples of how to incorporate the 3R’s into your manufacturing process.
 Many of these examples are utilized by some of the world’s biggest and best manufacturers.

 In its most basic definition, waste is…

 The first definition describes the principles of lean manufacturing, a systematic method for minimizing waste such as defects, excess processing, overproduction, waiting, inventory, moving, motion, and non-utilized talent.

 The second definition describes more tangible wastes such as chemical, solid, hazardous, medical, and construction waste.

 A good waste reduction, reuse, and recycling strategy will help reduce both these tangible and intangible wastes.